canada-ca/canada-ca.github.io/_posts/2020-10-29-transparency-template.md

 This template is optional, but it’s user-proven.
 We recommend you use it  for publishing corporate reporting information.

-Using this template as well as the GC design system provides a more usable, consistent and trustworthy online experience for people who access Government of Canada digital services.
+Deploying this template as well as the GC design system provides a more usable, consistent and trustworthy online experience for people who access Government of Canada digital services.

 ### Start with user-tested templates and patterns